mjhea0/python-ruby/readme.md

 end
 ```

-Keep in mind that in many cases in Python, there are a number of ways to do one thing.
+Keep in mind that in many cases with Python there are still a number of ways to do one thing.
 Take copying a list for example.
 There's a least four different ways:

 ```python
 >>> my_list = [1,2,3]